E. THOMAS (THOM) HARVEY, III

 Mr. Harvey has extended his philanthropic efforts to many worthy organizations in Delaware and beyond.
 Mr. Harvey currently serves on the Board of Trustees of Goldey-Beacom College as well as the Advisory Board for Alfred Lerner College of Business & Economics at the University of Delaware.
 Mr. Harvey served as President of the Board of Directors for the Centerville School and is a past member of the Sanford School Board of Directors.
 Mr. Harvey is current president of the Rehoboth Beach Yacht and Country Club East Side Homeowners Association.
 Mr. Harvey also served on the Board of the Delaware National Guard, and is an active member of The Kennett Pike Association.
 As part of his community outreach efforts, Mr. Harvey also sponsors two youth teams from the City of Wilmington which play in the Sonny Hill Basketball League held in Philadelphia, Pennsylvania.
 Over 100 college scholarships have been received by kids participating as a result of their exposure.
 Most of these kids had never been to Philadelphia or any college campus prior to playing Sonny Hill League games which are usually played at Temple University.

 Among his many contributions to UD, Mr. Harvey has been recognized as a “Delaware Diamonds” benefactor since 2006, serves on the Advisory Board of the UD Lerner College of Business & Economics, and has remained active in the UD Mentors Program in the College of Business & Economics.
 In 2011, Mr. Harvey was awarded the Lerner College of Business and Economics Alumni Award of Excellence by the Alfred Lerner College of Business & Economics at the UD.
 In 2014, Mr. Harvey was inducted into the University of Delaware’s Alumni Wall of Fame.
 In 2019, Mr. Harvey was awarded the prestigious Marvin S. Gilman Award by the Delaware State Chamber of Commerce.
 The Gilman Bowl was established as a tribute to small business leadership and named in memory of Marvin S. Gilman.
+In 2021, Mr. Harvey was awarded the James H. Gilliam, Jr Award for his guidance and support for a campaign dedicated to improving stroke care in Delaware.

 The entire HHA organization demonstrates a leadership role in corporate philanthropy that is motivated by Mr. Harvey’s participation.
 With dedicated and extensive service to community non-profit organizations, the leadership team and staff members alike are active Board Members for the Delaware Center for Horticulture, Goodwill Industries of Delaware, New Castle County Head Start, and the Layton Preparatory School.